perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 3 - Account Manager and Managing Resource Access.md

 - Security groups are used to assign file and folder permissions, shared folder permissions and any type of resources permissions

 > **Extra Information:**
+> - User group policy settings also control other settings with serious security implications

 ### Implementing Local Groups
 > **Local Security Groups** are used to manage resources on a standalone computer that is not part of a domain and on member servers in a domain